-Any contestant winning three consecutive years in the Open Championship division must either judge the following year’s contest or sit out the contest that year.
-Any contestant winning three consecutive years in any age division (except Small Fry and Junior Junior) will automatically move into the championship division.
+Any contestant winning three consecutive years in the Open Championship division must sit out the following year’s contest.
+Any contestant winning three consecutive years in any age division (except Small Fry and Junior Junior) will automatically move into the Championship Division.
 Small Fry and Junior Junior contestants winning three consecutive years will automatically move up to the next age division.

 In the event of a tie, contestants will play off according to the stipulations of the judges.
 Playoffs will only be for ties in the top five places.

 Points will be deducted for contestants repeating/playing the same tunes.
 Contestant score sheets will not be distributed.